paulmoskow/bikini/README.md

-# Multi-page application for online shopping
+# Single-page application for online shopping

 ## Overview

-This is a multi-page business application for online retail in the fashion industry.
+This is a single-page business application for online retail in the fashion industry.
 Development is still ongoing and this tech stack is experimental for me, so I would appreciate a code review.

 ## Features